tylerharter/cs301-projects/spring19/p4/README.md

 What does this expression evaluate to?
 TRUE != (3 < 2)
 ```
 All three questions should use the askQuestion function which is called from the global block.
+Note that we are changing all user input to lower case so all answer variables should all be in all lower case.

 ### Feature 8: Give three tries